 Compensation You May Be Entitled To

 New York personal injury law allows you to recover two categories of damages.
-Economic damages cover actual financial losses — medical bills, future treatment costs, lost wages, lost earning capacity, rehabilitation, in-home care, and adaptive equipment.
-Non-economic damages cover intangible losses — pain and suffering, emotional distress, loss of enjoyment of life, and loss of consortium.
+Economic damages cover actual financial losses such as medical bills, future treatment costs, lost wages, lost earning capacity, rehabilitation, in-home care, and adaptive equipment.
+Non-economic damages cover intangible losses such as pain and suffering, emotional distress, loss of enjoyment of life, and loss of consortium.
 In cases involving reckless or egregious conduct, punitive damages may also be available.

 How The Stein Law Group Approaches Your Case